ModDota/moddota.github.io/_articles/abilities/datadriven/point-channeling-aoe-ability-example.md

 ## Modifiers

-Now lets move to the the Modifiers block, the first couple handles the animation:
+Now let's move to the Modifiers block, the first couple handles the animation:

 ```
 "Modifiers"